reecss/CV/README.md

 # Hi, I'm Reece.

-I'm a full stack web developer from Barnsley, South Yorkshire.
+I'm a full stack web developer from Barnsley, South Yorkshire with 10 years of professional experience.
 I have an unbounded desire to learn new skills and constantly improve and expand my skillset to make websites that are a pleasure to experience and use.

-Over the past 7 years I've progressed from an in-house junior developer to a senior position with the responsibility and trust to make technical project decisions and produce proposals for client work.
+In my career I've progressed from an in-house junior developer to a senior position with the responsibility and trust to make technical project decisions and produce proposals for client work.
 During this time I've taught myself every aspect of web development, from the server to the browser.